 Ah, the international language of business is alive and well in a Dutch presentation language motivational speech.

 I don’t know whether Mr Zalm needed “Dutch courage” for his motivational speech.
 Probably not.
 I suspect that Mr Zalm has form when it comes to putting on a good public speaking show.
 Judging by his audience reaction, this was motivating stuff.
 Well done.
+When you are in the market for inspiration with your motivating speeches then you can always consider our regular series of public speaking tips.

 You can discover more tips for motivational speeches with a public speaking skills training course from Time to Market.
 Please don’t hesitate to get in touch.